-- 1-inch piece of peeled ginger, cut into 4 pieces
+- 1-inch piece ginger peeled and cut into 4 pieces

-- 4 to 5 baby bok choy, leaves only, cut into 1-inch pieces, washed
+- 4 to 5 leaves baby bok choy leaves only, cut into 1-inch pieces, washed

 - Combine the stock, 3 scallions (each cut into thirds), ginger pieces, sesame oil, and soy sauce in a large pot over medium heat.

 - Simmer for 15 minutes.

 - Meanwhile, cook the noodles according to package directions.
 Set aside.